Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 gen3 tfapply
 ```

-**NOTES:**
+>[!NOTE]
-* Sometimes buckets created through `gen3` get populated with logs and other data.
+>* Sometimes buckets created through `gen3` get populated with logs and other data.
 You may need to empty them before running the above commands.
 Otherwise, when applying the plan it might fail to delete the bucket.
-* RDS instances will sometimes complain about snapshots.
+>* RDS instances will sometimes complain about snapshots.
 In this case, probably easiest to delete them manually using the AWS web console.
-* If any destroys get stuck, try using terraform directly, e.g.:
+>* If any destroys get stuck, try using terraform directly, as in the command below.
 ```
 terraform destroy
 ```